lksdfkj3298sKL/solidity-game-plan/README.md

 - 1/14/2022: No work
 - 1/15/2022: Only did 3 hrs work.
 Stopped at ERC721
 - 1/16/2022: Only 1 hour.
 Got distracted w/surfing Escort websites and porn :(.
 Missed opportunity.

+### Contract Creation (notes) (1/17/2022)
+#### Accounts:
+* Can be external or contract accounts
+* All contain addresses
+* Only external accounts have corresponding private keys
+* All contain balance, nonce, bytecode, sorage data
+* Nonce gets incremented at every OUTGOING transaction, starting with 0.
+Ex.
+10 outgoing transactions => 9 nonce.
+* Bytecode & stoarge data is empty for external accounts
+* For contract accounts, storage data is root of merkle tree

+#### Contract creation:
+- Contracts creation is done by sending a transaction to address 0 with compiled bytecode as the payload data.
+- The bytecode contains <initcode><runtime_code>params
+- Contract creation happens in this order:
+-- EVM creates contract account with the address corresponding to hash of sender address + nonce -- The initializtion code is executed, and the returned array of bytes (ie bytecode) is stored as the bytecode of the contract account.

+#### Initialization code:
+- Set up contract code (ex initialize state variables)
+- Place runtime bytecode somewhere in the memory and add appropriate metadata on stack to help EVM refer to that bytecode (ie offset + length).
+- Once placed in memory, executes return statement with the metadata on stack.